jaytimm/textpress/README.md

 `textpress` takes a rugged, local-first approach to NLP.
 It is built to move from a search query to a structured data frame without the overhead.

 - **Corpus linguists** — Traditional tools like KWIC and BM25 are first-class citizens.
-No proprietary object classes; your data stays in the data frames you already know.
+No custom object classes; your data stays in the plain tables you already know.
-- **Data journalists** — Speed from lead to data.
-Fetch URLs from search engines or Wikipedia and ingest them into clean, Tidyverse-ready formats in seconds.
+- **Data journalists** — Speed from lede to data.
+Fetch URLs from search engines or Wikipedia and ingest them into clean, standard data frames in seconds.
 - **LLM & RAG developers** — A transparent middle layer for context engineering—providing the tools to chunk, rank, and inject text into prompts without managing a heavy stack.
 - **Students & educators** — A bridge from theory to practice.
 By using an inspectable, stepwise flow, it makes the NLP pipeline visible—from raw web content to structured indices.